Otomycosis

-Signs and Symptoms
+Signs and symptoms

 Otomycosis does not usually cause as much canal skin edema as does acute bacterial external otitis.
 While a severe pressure type of pain is a prominent feature of advanced cases, the ear is usually much less tender, if at all, to traction or tragal pressure.
 Appearance of the fungus is variable, most commonly gray, white, or black, often intermixed with cerumen and clinging to the canal skin.
 Gray concretions may be present.
-It can require significant time to remove, best done with suction and microscopic ear instruments, by an ENT specialist.

 Cause

 Most fungal ear infections are caused by Aspergillus niger, Aspergillus fumigatus, Penicillium and Candida albicans.
 Otomycosis commonly worsens from overuse of antibacterial ear drops, which should never be used for more than 7 days.
 In such cases the fungus is an opportunist that results from antibacterial suppression of the normal bacterial flora, combined with the steroid the drops also contain.

 Diagnosis

 Otoscopy (exam of the ear) is best done with a binocular microscope that provides adequate lighting, depth perception, and the ability to instrument the ear to comfortably remove the fungus.
 Findings range from scattered saprophytic fungal colonies of various colors, causing no symptoms, to densely packed fungal debris, often intermixed with cerumen (wax), filling the entire canal and involving the tympanic membrane (eardrum).
 The fungus can cling to the skin and tympanic membrane, presumably because of invading hyphae, and can require significant time to accomplish complete removal.